MLB 2001

-MLB 2001 is a Major League Baseball video game for the PlayStation.
+MLB 2001 is a 2000 baseball video game developed and published by 989 Sports for the PlayStation.
 The color commentary for the game is from Dave Campbell and the play by play announcer is Vin Scully.
 Chipper Jones of the Atlanta Braves was featured on the cover.
+It is the first game in the MLB series to not be published directly by Sony Computer Entertainment.

 It was preceded by MLB 2000 and succeeded by MLB 2002.

 Reception

 The game received "favorable" reviews according to the review aggregation website GameRankings.
+GamePro said, "While it may not have the flashiest graphics, MLB 2001 delivers topnotch sound, solid controls, and a better-balanced and more realistic baseball simulation than either Triple Play or High Heat."